wdi-sg/trees/README.md

 }
 ```
 ## Task
-1. Model the above test data with using trees.
+1. Model the above test data using trees.
 2. Write a function that finds the person with the most number of referrals, and how many people he has referred.
 ```
 Expected output: "1, 4"